 Redbox Inks Deal with WarnerMedia to Expand Library

 More content is on its way to Redbox’s streaming service.
 The media company has signed an Ad-supported Video on Demand (AVOD) deal with WarnerMedia to expand its library.
-Now, Redbox users can enjoy WarnerMedia films and Sony Pictures Television titles.
+Now, Redbox users can enjoy WarnerMedia films, and, in addition, Redbox also released plans to add Sony Pictures Television titles to its AVOD service.
 New WarnerMedia AVOD movies will be added to Redbox’s selection each month.
 “The Astronaut’s Wife,” “Collateral Damage,” and “The Long Kiss Goodnight” are among WarnerMedia’s first titles to be added to Redbox.

 The following WarnerMedia titles will also be added to Redbox: